A quasi-isometric embedding theorem for groups: Introduction

 \item[(b)] $G$ has a normal series $G_1\lhd G_2 \lhd G$, where $G_1$ is abelian and intersects $H$ trivially, $G_2/G_1\in {\cal E}(H)$, and $G/G_2$ is solvable of derived length at most $3$. \end{enumerate} \end{thm}

 In particular, our embedding allows us to carry over a wide range of properties from the group $H$ to the group $G$.
 For instance, we have the following. \begin{cor} In the notation of Theorem \ref{main}, if $H$ is solvable (respectively, satisfies a non-trivial identity, elementary amenable, amenable, has property $A$, has finite decomposition complexity, uniformly embeds in a Hilbert space, etc.), then so is $G$. \end{cor} Recall that property $A$ was introduced by Yu \cite{Yu} and groups of finite decomposition complexity were introduced by Guentner, Tessera, and Yu \cite{GTY} with motivation coming from the Novikov conjecture and topological rigidity of manifolds, respectively.
 For definitions, properties, and applications we refer to \cite{GTY,RTY,Yu} and references therein.
 Groups uniformly embeddable in Hilbert spaces are discussed below.

-The corollary obviously follows from the theorem since the class of elementary amenable groups (respectively, amenable groups, countable groups with property $A$, countable groups of finite decomposition complexity, and countable groups uniformly embeddable in Hilbert spaces) contain abelian groups and are closed with respect to the operations of taking direct unions, subgroups, and extensions \cite{Cho,DG,GTY,vN}.
+The classes of elementary amenable groups, amenable groups, countable groups with property A, countable groups of finite decomposition complexity, and countable groups uniformly embeddable in a Hilbert space contain abelian groups and are closed with respect to the operations of taking direct unions and subgroups.
+In addition, the first four classes are closed under taking arbitrary extensions; the class of countable groups uniformly embeddable in a Hilbert space is closed under taking direct products and extensions by abelian (or, more generally, exact) groups, see \cite{Cho,DG,GTY,vN}.
+These properties and Theorem 1.1 obviously imply Corollary 1.2

 For amenable and elementary amenable groups, even the following fact was unknown.
 This is remarked by Gromov in \cite[Section 9.3]{Gro08}, where the reader can also find some potential applications of the existence of such an embedding.